jerickjoe111/launch-school/RB130/03_tools/glossary.md

 We can use the command `which ruby` to see where our system finds the `ruby` command.
 If `/usr/bin/ruby` is output, we are using the system version of Ruby.

-W can use the command `ruby -v` to find out what version of Ruby is currently running.
+We can use the command `ruby -v` to find out what version of Ruby is currently running.

 These are the tools that come with the Ruby installation